milhamr01/Introduction-to-Machine-Learning-with-Python/README.md

 This repository was created for **Task 1 - Enrichment for Machine Learning and Deep Learning Classes**.
 It contains code reproduction, theoretical explanations, chapter summaries, and executed notebooks based on the book **Introduction to Machine Learning with Python** by **Andreas C. Müller** and **Sarah Guido**.

-> Note: The book cover is not embedded in this README.
-It can be added manually later if a legal or official image source is available.

 ---

 ## Project Description